b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 — *[The Temple Garment: “An Outward Expression of an Inward Commitment”](https://www.churchofjesuschrist.org/study/manual/eternal-marriage-student-manual/temple-preparation/the-temple-garment-an-outward-expression-of-an-inward-commitment?lang=eng&id=figure1_p4#figure1_p4)*, *Eternal Marriage Student Manual*, Elder Carlos E. Asay, Emeritus Member of the First Quorum of the Seventy; also in [Ensign, 1997 August](https://www.churchofjesuschrist.org/study/ensign/1997/08/the-temple-garment-an-outward-expression-of-an-inward-commitment?lang=eng&id=p3#p3)

 Name-dropping anecdotes for a rhetorical ethos isn't what I would call doctrine, personally.
 This quote does make it sound like we could do away with [temple recommend interviews](https://www.churchofjesuschrist.org/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number29-p115#title_number29) and just ask about your garments.
-Works for apostles, why not us?
+Works for calling apostles, why not for us attending the temple?

 Let's not overlook that this does set a precedent for garment-checking our peers.
 Says right here that it's a measure of worthiness and devotion, so... if you see someone who should have garments on but doesn't, something is up.
 You saw Becky out with some guy named Brad last week, and now she doesn't have her garments on?
 Now we know why!
 She isn't outwardly expressing *inner commitment*!